 The 13th arrondissement actually has one of the most romantic little corners of Paris and that’s the Buttes-aux-Cailles!
 The small hilltop village grew up around a vineyard that the area’s namesake, Pierre Caille, bought in 1543.
 Today this village ambiance still exists around a cluster of narrow streets lined with friendly bars and cozy restaurants.
 The area is pleasant for a romantic outing both day and night.
 On a sunny afternoon soak up the countryside feel meandering the charming streets, especially rue des 5 Diamants, passage Barrault and rue Moulin des Près.
 Don’t miss la place Paul Verlaine, the old main square of the village and drift a little further to rue Daviel to see the Alsatian style half timbered houses.
 Keep your eyes peeled for cool street art along your way.
 You can end your stroll with a drink on rue des Buttes-aux-Cailles which comes to life in the evenings with a lively young spirit overflowing its casual bars.
 Plus those dimly-lit streets are equally ideal for a romantic and secluded evening stroll!

 Happy romancing in the 13th district!
-Find these places via the Google Map below and continue your romantic adventures in Paris in the other articles in the series:
+Find these places via the Google Map below and continue your romantic adventures in Paris in the other articles in the series underneath the map.

 - 2nd Arrondissement